leonardosarmentocastro/the-owl/contributing.md

 ### Improve docs

 Honestly, I feel it can be more attractive.

-But how?
-I have no idea.
+My impressions suggests that:

+* Examples on `README.md` should be more succinct and show the end minimal setup for an Express API (e.g. the route `[get]users/:id`);
+* The ["Documentation"](https://github.com/leonardosarmentocastro/the-owl#documentation) section should include examples regarding the exposed API methods: `buildHeaders`, `connect` and `createDocs`.

 ## How to start developing on the codebase?